caktus/guidebook/docs/developer-setup.md

     % pyenv versions
     % pyenv uninstall <version>  # for each installed version

-You\'ll also want to comment out any lines including `pyenv` in your `~/.zshrc`.
+You'll also want to comment out any lines including `pyenv` in your `~/.zshrc`.

 ### Installing virtualenvwrapper